Real Estate Investing is Cheating and Can Ruin You Forever in Business

 During our coaching sessions I continually questioned his motives, purpose and what he was striving to accomplish in life and business.
 The only thing he was certain about was “making more money.”

 While I’m all for making more money, you can never truly build something lasting let alone remotely impactful, if the only objective is to make more money.
 There had to be a stronger “why.”

 He was intent on starting another “cheat business.”
 A business that would instantly make a lot of money without putting in the time, energy or effort to provide real value or fill a real need in the market place.

 Here’s the problem I tried to explain to him.

 The universe will correct the situation and it won’t last.

-Competition, regulation, technology and dozens of other factors will force you to build a business the right way or else you’ll go out of business (click here to learn how to avoid becoming obsolete in business).
+Competition, regulation, technology and dozens of other factors will force you to build a business the right way or else you’ll go out of business.
 It’s just the way it is.